argoproj/argo-cd/docs/roadmap.md

 is a configuration that should be managed declaratively as well.
 The app-of-apps pattern solves this problem but still has some challenges such as maintenance overhead, security, and lack of some additional features.

-[ApplicationsSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications accross multiple environments.
+[ApplicationsSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications across multiple environments.

 ### Large Applications support